peter-noerlund/sky25a-levenshtein/docs/info.md

 As indicated by the UART protocol, the address space is 23 bits.

-The lower half of the memory space is used for registers and the upper half of the memory space is accessing an external SPI PSRAM.

 The address space is basically as follows:

 | Address  | Size | Access | Identifier  |